cmidgley/Marlin/README.md

 ## Custom changes on this fork

-This fork, on branch bugfix-2.0.x, is customized for the MPCNC machine and includes the not-yet-merged laser fixes from [jediminer532](https://github.com/MarlinFirmware/Marlin/pull/15335), as well as a few bug fixes to that code base.  __This code has not been operated yet on a live running machine, and has only had bench testing using an oscilliscope!__
+This fork, on branch bugfix-2.0.x, is customized for the MPCNC (RAMPS, dual-enstop, 32 steps) machine and includes the not-yet-merged laser fixes from [jediminer532](https://github.com/MarlinFirmware/Marlin/pull/15335), as well as a few bug fixes to that code base.

+__Status:__ This code has been bench tested for laser operations using an oscilliscope, and has been tested for basic stepper operation and endstop operation on X/Y/Z.  __No actual laser has been operated yet__, and this is operating from the bugfix_2.0.x branch, so there may be serious bugs.  __You have been warned!__

 ## Marlin 2.0 Bugfix Branch
+s
 __Not for production use.
 Use with caution!__

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.